Income Tax Topics: Electric Bicycle Credit

 A qualified purchaser must provide proof of Colorado residency to receive the discount described later in this publication.
 Form DR 0514, Qualified Purchaser of an Electric Bicycle Affidavit, lists all the types of documentation an individual may provide to the qualified retailer at the time of purchase to prove Colorado residency.

-Retailer responsibility to verify residency
+Retailer responsibility to verify eligibility

 For additional information about the affidavit and instructions for retailers, please visit Tax.Colorado.gov/electric-bicycle-tax-credit.